Gravity and Antigravity

 Since there is no accepted theory to explain this phenomenon, most scientists have tended to either ignore it or to try and discredit it.
 Laithwaite was ostracized by the scientific establishment, especially after he used a lecture before the Royal Institution in 1974 to demonstrate that a force-precessed gyroscope becomes lighter and produces a lifting force without any counterbalancing reaction force – in defiance of Newton’s third law of motion.
 The Royal Institution was not amused: for the first time in 200 years, the guest lecture was not published, and Laithwaite was denied fellowship of the Royal Society.
 He continued to experiment with a variety of complex gyroscopic rigs, and believed he had discovered a brand-new thrustless propulsion system, known as ‘mass transfer’, for which two patents were granted.

 Several other inventors, such as Sandy Kidd and Scott Strachan, have built gyroscopic propulsion devices which develop a reactionless thrust.
 Kidd received financial backing for a time from an Australian company (until it went bust) and British Aerospace, and his prototypes displayed a small anomalous force under rigorous independent testing.
-He is still developing his devices and says they can now produce 7 kilos of thrust.4
+He continued to develop his devices, claiming they could produce 7 kilos of thrust.4

 - Shu-wen Zhou, ‘Abnormal physical phenomena observed when the sun, moon, and earth are aligned’, 21st Century Science and Technology, fall 1999, pp. 55-61.

-- Chris P. Duif, ‘A review of conventional explanations of anomalous observations during solar eclipses’, www.space-time.info/duifhome/duifhome.html; Govert Schilling, ‘Shadow over gravity’, New Scientist, 27 Nov 2004, pp. 28-31; www.allais.info.
+- Chris P. Duif, ‘A review of conventional explanations of anomalous observations during solar eclipses’, 2004, arxiv.org; Chris P. Duif, ‘Conventional explanations of anomalous observations during solar eclipses’, in Múnera, Should the Laws of Gravitation Be Reconsidered?, pp. 265-82; Govert Schilling, ‘Shadow over gravity’, New Scientist, 27 Nov 2004, pp. 28-31.

 - E.E.
-Podkletnov, ‘Weak gravitation shielding properties of composite bulk YBa2Cu3O7-x superconductor below 70 K under e.m. field’, 1995; American Antigravity, americanantigravity.com/podkletnov.html.
+Podkletnov, ‘Weak gravitation shielding properties of composite bulk YBa2Cu3O7-x superconductor below 70 K under e.m. field’, 1997, arxiv.org.

 - Edwards, Pushing Gravity, p.
 315.